Clayton County Traumatic Brain Injury Lawyers

 There is an opportunity for claimants to be awarded punitive damages in certain cases.
 The claimant’s attorney must be able to show that a liable party acted intentionally to harm the plaintiff or acted with disregard for the claimant’s safety, knowing that the risk of harm was high.
 Drunk driving and intentional assaults are examples of situations where punitive damages might be available.

-A Clayton County Traumatic Brain Injury Attorney Could Fight for You
+A Clayton County Traumatic Brain Injury Lawyer Could Fight for You

 After receiving a TBI, your energy should be focused on the recovery process instead of legal action.
 Claimants and their families need to take time to learn what the long-term impacts of a traumatic brain injury will be and how best to cope with them.